-A WordPress contact form is a wonderful way to let your visitors get in touch with you and keep your site looking professional.
-But, do you know how to create a contact form quickly and easily, without design and coding skills?
+A WordPress contact form is an awesome way of letting your visitors get in touch with you and giving your site a more professional look.
+But, do you know how to create a contact form quickly and easily, without any design or coding skills?

-In this article, we’ll show you how to create a contact form in WordPress in 5 easy steps.
+If not, no worries.
+Because by the end of this post, you definitely will!
+We’re going to show you how to create a WordPress contact form in just 5 easy steps.

 Why do You Need a WordPress Contact Form?

-4. Lead Generation.
-You probably already know that OptinMonster is the best lead generation software available, but what if you want to collect more detail from your leads up front When you combine the awesome lead generation power of OptinMonster with the right contact form plugin, you can use your contact form to increase your conversions.
+When you combine the awesome lead generation power of OptinMonster with the right contact form builder plugin, you can use your contact form to increase your conversions.

 Choosing the Best Contact Form Plugin

 We’ve taken the time to review and handpick the best contact form plugins for you.
-You can simply choose one from our curated list.
+That way, you can simply choose one from our curated list.

 For this tutorial, we’ve chosen WPForms because it’s the best contact form plugin for WordPress.

-There are quite a few free and paid WordPress plugins for contact forms out there, but we use WPForms on the OptinMonster site and believe that it’s hands down the best option out there.
+There are quite a few free and paid WordPress plugins for contact forms out there, but we firmly believe that WPForms is hands down the best option out there.

-You can use WPForms Lite to create a simple WordPress contact form if you need a free option.
+Plus, you can use WPForms Lite to create a simple WordPress contact form if you need a free version.
 And, when you’re ready for more advanced features, upgrade to WPForms Pro.